Rainham Hall: The National Trust

 The National Trust took the decision in 2010 to end its tenancy arrangements and redevelop the house as an amenity for Rainham village, as part of the Trust's strategy to increase investment in the "non-aristocratic built environment."
 The stable block was converted to create a café, bookshop, and exhibition area.
 The house was upgraded for modern safety standards, as well as restoration of various elements of the historic décor to reflect the complex history.
 In 2013, a team of archaeologists conducted a dig in the gardens, turning up ceramic, glass and brass artefacts, as well as discovering an unusual planting border constructed of animal bones.

 The house opened for visitors in October 2015, showcasing the decorative elements applied by tenants throughout the years and items found under the floorboards as a means of illustrating its history.
+In 2019, an exhibition on the career of Anthony Denney was held in the house, showcasing his work in both interior design as well as photography.
+The house now contains a series of four exhibitions reflecting on its owners and history, including Nicholas Brady, the day nursery, Anthony Denney and John Harle.

+In popular culture

 In 2019, Rainham Hall was used as a filming location for the BBC adaptation of A Christmas Carol, with both the interior and exterior used to create the home of Ebeneezer Scrooge.
-That same year, an exhibition on the career of Anthony Denney was held in the house, showcasing his work in both interior design as well as photography.
-The house now contains a series of four exhibitions reflecting on its owners and history, including Nicholas Brady, the day nursery, Anthony Denney and John Harle.
+In 2026 it was used as a location for a new production of Jane Austen's Sense and Sensibility.